wliandev/AnimationAnteatersSite/pages/pages-root-folder/index.md

   image: cZrdswF.jpg?1
   text: 'Animation Anteaters is a place and time to learn and collaborate on animation.
 Animators of all levels are welcome.'
 widget2:
-  title: "Fall Schedule"
+  title: "Winter Schedule"
   url: /schedule/
   image: wKNF8bu.png?3
-  text: '<b>This week: Walk Cycles</b> <br/> Weekly meetings are Monday 7-9pm at DBH 1422.
-Weekly drawing sessions are usually Friday 3-5pm at CSL9.'
+  text: '<b> Weekly meetings are Monday 7-9pm at DBH 1422 </b> <br> Weekly drawing sessions are on Friday 11am-1pm at one of the CSL rooms.'
 widget3:
   title: "Our Recent Work"
   url: /gallery/